-MPERS has partnered with Standard Insurance Company to provide assistance to members who have a medical condition that could lead to a disability.
+MPERS has partnered with our disability insurer, The Standard Insurance Company, to provide assistance to members who have a medical condition that could lead to a disability.
 This service is called the Workplace Possibilities Program.
 The key objectives of the program are to:

-- Remove barriers to employees' comfort, safety and ability to perform their job effectively. - Assess work stations and implement accommodations to ensure employees can perform their jobs productively and safely. - Promote open communication to ensure a focus on work ability among all parties, including the employee, supervisor, human resources, medical providers and others.
+- Remove barriers to employees' comfort, safety and ability to perform their job effectively; - Assess work stations and implement accommodations to ensure employees can perform their jobs safely and productively; - Promote communication to ensure a focus on work ability among all parties, including employee, supervisor, human resources, medical providers and others.